 - If the infringed patent is related to the Food and Drug Administration, the court may make the effective date of penalties fall after the patent expires.

 - In special cases, an injunction against selling a product commercially may be reversed if it's an approved drug or biological product for humans or animals.

 If you need help with patent infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.